yuvalmGS/gigaspaces-wiki-jekyll/xap97net/fifo-grouping.markdown

 ## Take

-Take the first entry from an available FG ({{TakeReceiveOperationHandler}}).
+Take the first entry from an available FG (`TakeReceiveOperationHandler`).
 **Take multiple:** take entries from available FG.
 No ordering between different groups.
 Entries of same groups may not be in adjacent positions.

 ## Read

 read the first entry from an available FG.
 In this pattern entry property may be changed and the operation ending with update.
 For example- a ProcessingState property which is initially  0, some FG polling container querying for 0 and changing it to 1, other container querying for 1 and changing to 2 etc until a container querying for the final state with take.
-Note that in such implementation the ProcessingState property should better be defined as  {{SpaceFifoGroupingIndexAttribute}}.
+Note that in such implementation the ProcessingState property should better be defined as  `SpaceFifoGroupingIndexAttribute`.
-({{ExclusiveReadReceiveOperationHandler}})
+(`ExclusiveReadReceiveOperationHandler`)

 ## Read multiple

 read entries from available FG.
 No ordering between different groups.
-Entries of same groups may not be in adjacent positions. (openspaces {{MultiExclusiveReadReceiveOperationHandler}})
+Entries of same groups may not be in adjacent positions. (openspaces `MultiExclusiveReadReceiveOperationHandler`)

 # Query operations with FIFO Grouping

 ## Using READ/TAKE modifiers

-To execute read/take operations with FG, use the {{TakeModifiers.FifoGroupingPoll}} modifier.
+To execute read/take operations with FG, use the `TakeModifiers.FifoGroupingPoll` modifier.
 For example:
 {code:java}proxy.Take<FlightReservation>(new FlightReservation(), transaction, timeout, TakeModifiers.FifoGroupingPoll);{code}
 If class FlightReservation isn't declared with a FG property, an exception will be thrown.

 ## Using Polling container

-When registering for polling events use the {{FifoGroupingReceiveHandler<TData>.UseFifoGrouping = true}}
-to instruct the space that events should be sent to the client in FIFO order (grouping by the fifoGroupingProperty that should have been declared for the space class).
+When registering for polling events use the `FifoGroupingReceiveHandler<TData>.UseFifoGrouping = true` to instruct the space that events should be sent to the client in FIFO order (grouping by the fifoGroupingProperty that should have been declared for the space class).

 Here is a simple example of a polling event container construction, using FifoGrouping: